Starlink-Project/Satellite-vs-Cellular/Figure9/README.md

 `python Fig9.py`

-If everything succeeds, figures of network performance coverage should be created with the formats '.jpg' and '.pdf'.
+If everything succeeds, figures of network performance coverage should be created with the format '.pdf'.

 The scripts also provide the computation of the performance coverage on various networks.
-To achieve this, just call function coveragePrec(foldername,direction), and run the following codes in the terminal.
+This function is called in the barcoveragePrec(), and run the above codes in the terminal, the function will be executed.
 The coverage percentages should be printed.

-`python Fig9.py`